-Audit Committee.
-Cybersecurity

-stakeholder trust.
-The Company secures its infrastructure, trains employees and Directors annually on security risks, and protects appropriate insurance and an ISO 27001-certified information security management system and are committed to proactive cybersecurity governance.
-We align our cybersecurity programs with international standards and cybersecurity risk management program, reporting to the CEO and managing the security team.
-The leadership to prioritize resources risks.
-Both the Board and Audit cybersecurity and data protection for addressing cybersecurity
+We have strong cybersecurity and information security risk oversight, managed by the Board and Audit Committee.
+Cybersecurity protection is crucial for operations, business relationships, and stakeholder trust.
+The Company secures its infrastructure, trains employees and Directors annually on security risks, and protects sensitive data.
+We maintain appropriate insurance and an ISO 27001-certified information security management system and are committed to proactive cybersecurity governance.
+We align our cybersecurity programs with international standards and maintain transparency in our efforts to mitigate information security risks.